outmoded/hapijs.com/lib/tutorials/en_US/caching.md

 });
 ```

 The above example shows how you can set a `cache` options object on a route.
-Here we set `expiresIn` to 30 seconds and `privacy` to private.
+Here you set `expiresIn` to 30 seconds and `privacy` to private.
 The example also illustrates that the `expiresIn` value can be overridden with the `ttl(msec)` method provided by the [response object](/api#response-object) interface.

-If we make a request to `/hapi` we'll receive the response header `cache-control: max-age=30, must-revalidate, private`.
-If we make a request to `/hapi/5000` we'll instead get the header `cache-control: max-age=5, must-revalidate, private`.
+If you make a request to `/hapi` you'll receive the response header `cache-control: max-age=30, must-revalidate, private`.
+If you make a request to `/hapi/5000` you'll instead get the header `cache-control: max-age=5, must-revalidate, private`.

 See [route-options](/api#route-options) for more information about common `cache` configuration options.